rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl065.png "Create app")

 5. The cloudant "users" “rec” and “vsl” databases are self-priming, based on use of the portal, mobile app.
-Using the Cloudant management UI, we can the databases are working properly.
-Navigate back to the Cloud management UI, and navigate to the Databases view.
+Using the Cloudant management UI, You can see that the databases are working properly.

+   1. Navigate back to the Cloud management UI, and navigate to the Databases view.

-   1. Select the **users** table.
+   2. Select the **users** table.
 Click the pencil in the upper right to view/edit the document.

       ![alt text](images/vsl069.png "Create app")

       Jesse now has 12 breadpoints!

-   2. Select the **rec** table.
+   3. Select the **rec** table.
 Click the pencil in the upper right to view/edit the document.
 Similarly, the recommendations for Jesse JES (_id=1000114) are in this database.

       ![alt text](images/vsl070.png "Create app")

-   3. Select the **vsl** table.
+   4. Select the **vsl** table.
 Click the pencil in the upper right to view/edit the document.
 The items that Jesse JES added manually to his virtual shopping list is now in this database.

       ![alt text](images/vsl071.png "Create app")